Patelis-GM/LSTM-Price-Forecast/README.md

 # Stock Price Prediction with LSTM Recurrent Neural Network
-This project was developed for the "Algorithms in Software Development" course at the Department of Informatics and Telecommunications of the National and Kapodistrian University of Athens.
-It aims to predict stock prices using a Long Short-Term Memory (LSTM) Recurrent Neural Network implemented with the TensorFlow framework.
+This project aims to predict stock prices using a Long Short-Term Memory (LSTM) Recurrent Neural Network implemented with the TensorFlow framework.
 The model utilizes historical stock price data obtained from Yahoo Finance.

 # Overview
 The project consists of two main Python files: